 Join the HJF Team!

-This opening is for dynamic junior and senior scientists with a Ph.D. degree in Engineering, Physics, Math, or related physical-science discipline interested in working in an interdisciplinary environment.
+This opening is for dynamic senior scientists with a Ph.D. degree in Engineering, Physics, Math, or related physical-science discipline interested in working in an interdisciplinary environment.

 Required Knowledge, Skills and Abilities: PLEASE ONLY APPLY IF YOU HAVE PROVEN COMPUTATIONAL EXPERIENCE.
 The candidate is expected to simultaneously work on multiple projects, involving a diverse and interdisciplinary team of scientists across multiple laboratories.

 Minimum Education: The candidate should have a Ph.D. in a related discipline, extensive computational experience, and a strong publication record.

 Minimum Experience/Training Requirements: 6-10 years of relevant experience.

 Background Requirement: A background requirement is that the employee must have lived in the U.S. three years out of the past five years.
 Foreign nationals are welcome to apply.
 U.S. citizenship or permanent resident status is not required.